spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 We can see from the error that ``netcdf`` needs to know how to link the *high-level interface* of ``hdf5``, and thus passes the extra parameter ``hl`` after the request to retrieve it.
-Clearly the implementation in the ``hdf5`` package is not complete, and we need to fix it:
+Clearly the implementation in the ``hdf5`` package is incomplete, and we need to fix it:

 .. code-block:: console